 Speaking of protective parts, here are some common manifestations of protective parts in relationships.
 See how many of these apply to you.
 So, I’ll give you several here.
 John Gottman’s Four Horsemen.
 Hopefully, you know about Gottman’s research.
 Pretty famous, well-known psychotherapist and couples counselor.
 John Gottman’s Famous Four Horsemen, which are criticism, contempt, defensiveness, and stonewalling.
 If you don’t know his research, I highly recommend you Google John Gottman and the Four Horsemen and read up on it.

 A chronic focus on a partner’s perceived physical flaws.
-A chronic presence of any of these type of self-talk, including self-criticism and fear of upsetting your partner, feeling criticized or embarrassed by your partner, or a strong and constant negative judgment towards your partner, or jealousy and distrust, or desire to control your partner, or a fear of being engulfed or controlled by your partner, or ruminating over previous hurts from your partner and anticipating more, or a sense of being trapped or powerless, unless your partner changes, or the fear of being abandoned by your partner.
+A chronic presence of any of these types of self-talk, including self-criticism and fear of upsetting your partner, overly caretaking of your partner, feeling criticized or embarrassed by your partner, or a strong and constant negative judgment towards your partner, or jealousy and distrust, or desire to control your partner, or a fear of being engulfed or controlled by your partner, or ruminating over previous hurts from your partner and anticipating more, or a sense of being trapped or powerless, unless your partner changes, or the fear of being abandoned by your partner.

 Also, be on the lookout for speaking from your parts instead of speaking for.
 This is something to learn as you get deeper into IFS therapy.
 As you’re able to get that separation from your parts and the self.
-But the self is now able to feel and know what the parts are going through so that he can speak to the outside world for the part instead of as the part, instead of letting the part blend fully and speaking from – especially if the part is in an overwhelming, flooded feeling, or in a neurotic pattern.
+But the self is now able to feel and know what the parts are going through so that he can speak to the outside world for the part instead of as the part, instead of letting the part blend fully and speaking from – especially when that part is in an overwhelming kind of flooded feeling, or in a neurotic pattern.
 Learning how to speak for rather than from your part during challenges, or during arguments, or fights.
 It becomes a very important skill, especially for relationships.

 Another common troubleshooting issue: Talking about your own… It’s okay to talk about your own parts, but not your partner’s parts.
 So, until you have that level of trust, and even then it’s a very tricky thing, just stay with talking about your own parts.
 Here’s an example of speaking for your parts rather than from your parts.
 Here is two examples, or an example of how not to do it and example of how to do it.
 Here’s how not to do it.